Skip to main content

 • Search refinement: power consistent search refiners and filtering experiences

-• Records & compliance support: align metadata with retention and compliance requirements
+• Records and compliance support: align metadata with retention and compliance requirements

 • Multi-language environments: support translated terms for global organizations